tryshchenko/farvekonfigurator/README.md

 Feel free to pick anything and go ahead with it.

 ## Comments
-1 - Not noticable in your 6 megabytes Angular bundle.
+1 - Not noticeable in your 6 megabytes Angular bundle.